FabioChiodini/blog.kiodo.it/exampleSite/content/post/PKSBasics.md

 cover: https://raw.githubusercontent.com/FabioChiodini/blog.kiodo.it/master/images/PKSCover.png

 ---
-I like Kubernetes and Containers so I set out to install Pivotal container service (PKS).
+I like Kubernetes and Containers so I set out to install Pivotal Container Service® (PKS).

 I followed some good blog posts so I am going to provide link to them and add some commands and tricks that I found useful (just go to the paragraph marked as **my field notes**.

 Let's start with the usual **disclaimer** :P This is meant to be as a **Lab/Learning setup** not a production one so if You want to deploy to production You'll have to take into account other non trivial factors depending on your environment (ie Design it properly!! :P )

-# What's PKS?
+# What's Pivotal Container Service (PKS)?

 Pivotal Container Service (PKS) is a purpose-built product that enables enterprises and service providers to simplify the deployment and operations of Kubernetes clusters.
 It provides a production-grade Kubernetes distribution with deep VMware NSX-T integration for advanced networking, a built-in private registry with enterprise security features and full life cycle management support of the clusters.

 It is not just "yet another Kubernetes distribution" but it provides more a "Kubernetes as service experience.

 What do I mean by that?
-Using an API (PKS API) you can just ask for a Kubernetes Cluster and PKS will provision one for You.
+Using an API (PKS API) you can just ask for a Kubernetes Cluster and Pivotal Container Service will provision one for You.
 Not only that but it will let you manage/upgrade it in Day 1 and 2 and also integrate it with the right networking/monitoring/logging/security add-ons that you need in a production environment.

 If you want more details just go [here](https://content.pivotal.io/blog/secure-multitenant-kubernetes-in-minutes-pivotal-container-service-goes-ga "HERE") or [here ](https://www.youtube.com/watch?v=bQKra0CB5zE)if you like videos better :)